dferrell30/MDE-Test-Framework/README.md

 ## 🛡️ The Problem

-Microsoft Defender for Endpoint can appear fully onboarded and healthy.
+Defender can show as fully healthy.

-That does not guarantee detection and response are working as expected.
+That does not mean it’s working.

+This framework helps you prove it.

 ## ✅ What This Framework Does